voltrb/docs/en/docs/message_bus.md

 ## PeerToPeer Bus

 The default peer to peer bus uses the database to sync a list of ip's and ports for socket servers that the instances can setup.
-(See the generated ```config/app.rb``` code for configuration details)  As long as the server can talk to each other over the network, everything should *just work*™.
+(See the generated ```config/app.rb``` code for configuration details)  As long as the servers can talk to each other over the network, everything should *just work*™.
 (In many deployment situations, servers can talk between each other in a private cloud)  If the servers only have some ports exposed, you can specify the available ports in ```config/app.rb```

 ## Message Bus in App Code